 Zero trust

-Explanation of Alpacon’s zero trust security model and how it differs from traditional SSH approaches.
+How Alpacon applies zero trust in practice, and how it differs from traditional SSH.

 What is zero trust?

 Zero trust is a security model based on the principle “never trust, always verify”.
-It doesn’t distinguish between internal and external networks—every access is verified.
+It doesn’t distinguish between internal and external networks: every access is verified, every time.

 Limitations of traditional SSH